NathanArnall/dbdbdbdbdb/README.md

 DB Edition

 <body>This is an inside joke, move along.
-Enhances (replaces) all JPGs, PNGs, and SVGs on the system.</body>
+Enhances (replaces) all JPGs, PNGs, and SVGs on the system.
+Should work on most linux distros.</body>

 ```
   curl https://raw.githubusercontent.com/NathanArnall/dbdbdbdbdb/main/install.sh > install.sh